Biomechanics And Sports | Chapter 8 | Class 12 | Notes 2026

 Third-class lever:

-Effort positioned between the fulcrum and the load.
+Effort is positioned between the fulcrum and the load.

 Types of Equilibrium